 16-19 Bursary Fund

 While you are in 16-19 education you should feel able to take advantage of all the opportunities on offer, without worrying about the cost.
 The 16-19 Bursary Fund is available to you if you are ever in financial need.
-Read our Bursary Information Leaflet (below) to find out what you could be eligible for.
+If you have been Pupil Premium or Free School Meals at any point in secondary school, you may well be eligible for the Bursary Fund.
+Please come and talk to Ms Hackett, Ms Warbrick or Miss Yalci in the Sixth Form Office for more information.
 Please be aware, however, that the value and distribution of awards made from the Bursary Fund are subject to change each year depending on government guidance, universal credit roll-out, your personal circumstances, and the number of people applying for support.